spacemeshos/testnet-guide/guide/setup.md

 ![](../images/v1.0/protect_wallet.png)

-The App prompts you to enter a password to protect access to your new wallet to your full p2p node.
-Proceed to choose a password (8 or more characters) and to confirm it.
+The App prompts you to enter a password to protect the access to your new wallet to your full p2p node.
+Proceed by choosing a password (8 or more characters) and confirming it.

-> You will need to use the newly created password to access your wallet after you have locked access to the App.
+> You will need to use the newly created password to access your wallet after you have locked the access to the App.
 We recommend saving the password in a password manager such as 1Password.

-> Until you backup your wallet, you will not be able to access it without your password.
-There is no way to restore a wallet that wasn't backed up the password has been forgotten.
+> Until you back up your wallet, you will not be able to access it without your password.
+There is no way to restore a wallet that wasn't backed up if the password has been forgotten.

 ---